 There’s more at stake here than simply removing a volunteer, so you need to handle this situation very carefully—and never relieve a volunteer of their responsibilities in front of others.

 Set up a check-in meeting with the volunteer in private.
 You want to be able to let the individual save face without jeopardizing the morale of staff and other volunteers.

 PRO TIP: It’s a good idea to have a third party present for your meeting.
 This will help mitigate any misunderstanding about the discussion.
 If the volunteer being relieved is of the opposite gender, make sure the third party is the same gender as the volunteer.

 2. EXPLAIN WHY THEY CAN NO LONGER BE ON THE TEAM

-As I said earlier, this conversation shouldn’t be a total surprise.
-There should be some conversations about areas that need improvement or behaviors that are inappropriate.
-While you want them to understand why this decision has been made, this shouldn’t be a debate between you and the volunteer.
+As mentioned earlier, this conversation shouldn’t be a total surprise.
+While you want them to understand why this decision has been made, this isn’t a debate between you and the volunteer.
 If it’s possible for them to return to this position in the future, let them know what needs to happen to facilitate this change.